-If you do not have any rain, water your seed with a water sprinkler about 1 hour every week for the first three weeks, then step back to 1hr every 2 weeks if no rain occurs.
+you do not have any rain, water your seed with a sprinkler about 15-30 minutes every week for the first three weeks, then step back to 1 hour every 2 weeks if no rain occurs.
 Water less if there is rain.